SOMXJTU/Ongoing-Project/Fedpop/pathological/data/synthetic/README.md

 ## Paper Experiments

-In order to generate the data split for Table 2 (Full client participation), run
+In order to generate the data split for our experiment (Full client participation), run

 ```
 python generate_data.py \